Deep Work for Distracted Brains: How to Build Focus When Your Mind Won't Sit Still

 If difficulty concentrating is significantly affecting your work, relationships, or daily functioning — not just making focused work difficult, but making ordinary tasks feel unmanageable — that is worth a GP conversation.

 Adults with ADHD in the UK can access assessment through the NHS.
-Waiting times are currently long, but the Right to Choose pathway allows you to request an assessment from an ADHD-specialist provider (such as Psychiatry UK) under NHS funding without a GP referral.
-NICE guidelines TA23 cover ADHD medication for adults.
-The NHS Talking Therapies service (formerly IAPT) offers cognitive behavioural therapy for concentration difficulties linked to anxiety.
+Waiting times are currently long, but the Right to Choose pathway lets you ask your GP to refer you to a specific NHS-funded ADHD-specialist provider — such as Psychiatry UK — instead of the standard local waiting list.
+You still need a GP referral; what changes is who assesses you.
+NICE guideline NG87 covers the diagnosis and management of ADHD in adults, including medication.
+NHS Talking Therapies (formerly IAPT) offers cognitive behavioural therapy for concentration difficulties linked to anxiety — you can self-refer online, no GP appointment required.

 This article is a starting point, not a clinical resource.
 If focus difficulties feel bigger than productivity, professional support exists.